Financing Guide

 Rates and terms are subject to change.
 Contact us for current offers and pre-qualification.

-Solar Lease
+Option 3: Solar Lease

 With a solar lease, a financing company owns the system on your roof.
 You pay a fixed monthly lease payment — typically lower than your current electric bill — for 20–25 years.
-At the end of the lease, you can purchase the system, renew, or have it removed.

 Upfront cost$0